Welcome to the Dharmadatu Buddhist Order & Sangha

 (Q) What does the word Dharma mean?

 (A) In simplistic terms it means the teachings of the Buddha.
-On a deeper level it points to the True nature of existence.
+On a deeper level it points to the nature of existence.

-The Dharmadatu Sangha is a not-for-profit organisation that receives no outside funding and relies on donations made at classes to survive.
+The Dharmadatu Buddhist Order & Sangha is a not-for-profit organisation that receives no outside funding and relies on donations made at classes to survive.
 No member of the sangha receives any form of payment from the donations.
 Within the spirit of generosity we ask that people give what they can afford to assist us to continue spreading the Dharma.
 It is our view that a lack of funds should never deter any individual from seeking or receiving the Dharma.